abpuccini/machine-learning-challenge/README.md

 - Perform feature selection and remove unnecessary features.

+    * Apply `RFE` method to identify the importance of ecah feature.

+    * Select only the features that support the outcome.

 - Use `MinMaxScaler` to scale the numerical data.

 - Separate the data into training and testing data.